meilisearch/specifications/text/0061-error-format-and-definitions.md

 ```

+- The `:documentId` is inferred when the error message is generated.
-- The `:syntaxErrorHelper` is inferred when a syntax error is encountered.
+- The `:syntaxErrorHelper` is inferred when the error message is generated.

 ---